 Conspiracy: Take the Crown

 - Hidden agenda (Start the game with this conspiracy face down in the command zone and secretly choose a card name.
 You may turn this conspiracy face up any time and reveal that name.)
-Creatures you control with the chosen name have "At the beginning of combat on your turn, you may pay .
-If you do, put a +1/+1 counter on this creature."
+Whenever you cast an instant or sorcery spell, if it targets a creature you control with the chosen name, you may copy that spell and may choose new targets for the copy.

 Banned in: Commander, Legacy, Vintage